forcedotcom/cli/releasenotes/README.md

 * FIX: The `sf update` command now works correctly on computers running proxies. (plugin-update PR [#880](https://github.com/oclif/plugin-update/pull/880))

+* FIX: If a flag value contains a comma in its name, you can now escape it with a `\` character so that Salesforce CLI doesn't think it's a delimiter.
+For example: `project source convert --source-dir dirwith\,comma`.

+    Also, as part of this fix, we now print a warning when you use the old format of specifying multiple flag values with a comma (`--flag value1,value2`).
+Instead you should specify the flag multiple times (`--flag value1 --flag value2`).
+(GitHub issue [#2928]https://github.com/forcedotcom/cli/issues/2928), oclif PR [#1148](https://github.com/oclif/core/pull/1148))

 ## 2.52.6 (July 31, 2024) [stable]

 * NEW: Salesforce CLI now supports the lowercase versions of the proxy environment variables: `http_proxy` and `https_proxy`.
 Lower-case env variables take precedence over their uppercase equivalents (`HTTP_PROXY` and `HTTPS_PROXY`). (jsforce PR [#1534](https://github.com/jsforce/jsforce/pull/1534))